 Trim Overhead Branches

-The problems a large shade tree can cause can far outweigh the benefits of the shade if it isn't properly maintained.
+The potential drawbacks stemming from a sizable shade tree can outweigh the benefits of its cooling shelter if not meticulously maintained.

 Inspect your Roof

 Regular roof inspections and maintenance are essential for preserving the integrity of your roofing system and preventing costly roof repairs and leaks.
 While frequent inspections may not always be necessary, it's crucial to enlist the expertise of a professional roofing company for periodic assessments.